How Much Does Custom Enterprise Software Cost? Key Factors That Influence Price

-In our experience, most custom enterprise software projects fall somewhere between the $75,000 and $750,000 mark to design, develop, and implement the application.
+In our experience, most custom enterprise software projects fall somewhere between the $100,000 and $750,000 mark.
+That’s the total cost to design, develop, and implement the application.

-To get a better idea of where you fall on that spectrum, you must first understand the factors that influence cost.
+To get a better idea of where you fall on that spectrum, you must first understand the factors that influence enterprise software cost.

 Here are just a few factors that will determine how much you’ll likely end up paying for your custom enterprise software solution:

 A custom enterprise system is priced based on how large the software program is.
-Enterprise projects are usually for corporations, fast-growing mid-sized companies or well-funded startups, so it makes sense that these software programs are vast, must support lots of users, and consist of many pages or screens, causing the price to rise.
+Enterprise projects are usually for corporations, fast-growing mid-sized companies, or well-funded startups.

 Outside Software Integration

-Sometimes the integrations are effortless and sometimes they are extremely difficult.
-Typical integrations like payment providers such as PayPal or Authorize.Net are extremely easy to integrate with.
-The same goes for credit check services from Equifax or Experian.
+Sometimes the integrations are effortless, and won’t add significant time or work to the project.
+However, other integrations are extremely difficult.
+Typical integrations like payment providers, such as PayPal or Authorize.Net, are extremely easy to complete.
+The same goes for credit check services from providers like Equifax or Experian.

 Have you thought about who will show your employees how to use your new system?
-When you talk about overall cost of enterprise software, you must talk about training.
+When you talk about the overall cost of software development, you must talk about training.

 So, How Much Does Custom Enterprise Software Cost?

 Interested in learning more about how custom software can benefit your business?
-For nearly 20 years, SOLTECH has helped people like you build successful businesses with the creation of custom enterprise software.
+For over 25 years, SOLTECH has helped people like you build successful businesses with the creation of custom enterprise software.
 We’d love to talk to you about how we can help your business, too.

 Resource: The Checklist For Sharing Your Software Vision